ss1611/CS220-AU-portfolio-1/README.md

 # CS220 AU portfolio
 ## Overview
-This GitHub repository is a template for the [CS220 AU](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world) assignment, your digital portfolio.
+This GitHub repository is a template for the [CS220 AU](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world) assignment, the digital portfolio.

-In essence, it demonstrates the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for
+It demonstrates the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for
 - clear project management
 - writing articles
 - web-design with [GitHub Pages](https://pages.github.com/)